 “Accidents will happen; that is part of training.
-Children learn from having those accidents,” says Jensen.
-"The 3-Day Potty Training Method is against punishments during training.
+Children learn from having those accidents,” says Jensen of potty training girls and boys.
+“The 3-Day Potty Training Method is against punishments during training.
 You will clean up the accident and simply encourage them to make it to the toilet next time.
 Praise goes a long way.”

 Gentle Reminders Work

-If your kid doesn’t go after sucking down a juice box, remind him to go.
-And when he says, "no”—and he will!—tell him to just try.
-Remember this is training, not game day.
-You’re his coach.
+If your kid doesn’t go after sucking down a juice box, remind them to go.
+And when they say “no”—and they will!—tell them just to try.
+Remember, this is potty training, not game day.
+You’re the coach.

-- When your child wakes up in the morning, change his soggy diaper and bid farewell.
+- When your child wakes up in the morning, take off their soggy diaper and bid it farewell.
 Have your kid throw the diaper out and say “bye-bye.”

-- Change your kid into one of the oversized T-shirts you got and explain there is no diaper to catch the pee-pee or poop, so he has to put it in the potty.
+- Dress them in an oversized T-shirt and/or big kid underwear and explain there is no diaper to catch the pee-pee or poop, so they have to put it in the potty.

 - Give your kid breakfast and an extra drink.
 Afterwards, lead your little one to the potty.
 It should be a successful trip after all those liquids.

-- Go on with the day, but remember, no leaving the house for three days.
-Play, read, color and watch cartoons.
+- Go on with the day, but remember, no leaving the house during the three-day potty training.
+Play, read, color, and watch cartoons.

-- Have a constant sippy cup of water at your kid’s reach.
-Just like crate-training a puppy, walk your child to the potty every 15 minutes, all day long for three days.
+- Have a sippy cup of water in your kid’s reach at all times.
+Just like crate-training a puppy, walk your child to the potty every 15 minutes, all day long, for three days.

-- Cut off all liquids and snacks after dinner.
+- Cut off all liquids and snacks after dinner while potty training.

 - Complete one final potty mission before bed.